rupeshdhamdhere/gitdemo/README.md

 # gitdemo
-it is repo to leanr git
+it is repo to learn git and git hub;